| Walk cycle with "Heavy" by Jeff Smith |

 Walks and Character Walks

-Animators must learn to observe how humans act and move, and be able to replicate that character and personality in their motion.
+Animators learn to observe how humans act and move, and be able to replicate that character and personality in their motion.

 Locomotion Resources